We now have an FAQ list that we hope will help you answer some of the more common ones.

 2. Official language in Croatia

-3. Money in Croatia: cash or credit card?
+Cash or credit card?

 4. Where can I exchange money for another currency?

-5. Drinking water quality
+5. Tap water quality

-6. What is the main square of Zagreb?
+6. What is Zagreb's main square called?

 7. Public transport